 Digital mapping on offer in today’s market includes: digitizing paper maps, google map pins, GIS systems and GPS surveying.
-However it is important to realise that none of these offerings are truly effective without being linked to your records.
+However it's important to realize that none of these offerings are truly effective without being linked to your records.

-This may seem like a good idea but you must take into consideration that by choosing this option you will just be using what’s already done on your paper map.
+This may seem like a good idea but you must take into consideration that by choosing this option you'll just be using what’s already done on your paper map.

-Google Map Pins
+Google Map pins

 They don’t give you any guarantee that they won’t reproject the map or that there won’t be a large building built beside it that will affect the image by stretching it for example.

-But if you're trying to truly map and get high level accuracy associated with data about burials and running your operation then google is not good enough to use as your business solution.
+But if you're trying to truly map and get high level accuracy associated with data about burials and running your operation then Google is not good enough to use as your business solution.

 ’So while Google Maps and Google Earth remain the undisputed best platform for apps, phones, and visualization, it is not the best choice for supporting business decisions that require robust geospatial information’ (Read Article Here)

-The map isn't being created by google for you and you will not have any contract with the mapping system therefore if Google decided to change anything that affects your map, there’s nothing you can do about it.
+The map isn't being created by Google for you and you'll not have any contract with the mapping system, therefore if Google decided to change anything that affects your map, there’s nothing you can do about it.

 ESRI/Map Info (GIS Systems)

 PlotBox is a platform for records management with an embedded GIS mapping solution specifically developed for cemeteries.

 We have many types of mapping feature depending on the client's needs and budget:

-- Cemetery & Mausoleum Mapping
+- Cemetery & mausoleum mapping

 - Drone mapping

-- Import Paper and CAD maps
+- Import paper and CAD maps

-- Polyline Drawings
+- Polyline drawings

 - Woodland cemetery mapping

-- Immersive 360 Views
+- Immersive 360 views

-- iPad App available for staff to update map and headstone pictures
+- iPad app available for staff to update map and headstone pictures